-Students may receive an excused absence due to participating in programs, activities, or events that are sponsored by the College, or when students are confronted with an extenuating circumstance (e.g., death or illness in immediate family, judicial case, or electronic connectivity issues).
+Students may receive an excused absence due to participating in programs, activities, or events sponsored by the college or when students are confronted with an extenuating circumstance (e.g., death or illness in immediate family, judicial case, or electronic connectivity issues).
 Official documentation of the situation must be submitted for absences to be excused.
-All documentations must be submitted to the Registrar's Office in a timely manner.
+All documentation must be submitted to the Registrar's Office on time.

-Instructors shall set forth in writing at the beginning of the semester their expectations with regard to makeup policy, class participation, tardiness, absences, and other factors that may influence grades.
+Instructors shall write at the beginning of the semester, their expectations concerning make-up policy, class participation, tardiness, absences, and other factors that may influence grades.